Skip to content

 [location: set "dark forest"]

 The player sees the narrative.
-The engine quietly extracts those bracket directives and updates the game state.
-As long as your world has variables, the engine automatically teaches the AI the directive format — you don't need to write any format instructions yourself.
+Behind the scenes the engine quietly extracts those bracket directives and updates the game state.
+As long as your world has variables, the engine teaches the AI the directive format automatically — all you have to do is write what the variable means and how it should change ( •̀ ω •́ )✧.
+For example: "decrease health by 10-30 on physical damage, never more than 30 in a single turn."

 Learn more about variables

-Rules handle things the AI would forget or get inconsistent about.
-They're event-driven triggers that fire automatically, no AI involvement:
+Behaviors handle the things the AI tends to forget or be inconsistent about.
+No AI involved:

 • When health drops below 10 → show a "You're dying!" warning